MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Import-Csv.md

 If a header row entry in a CSV file contains an empty or null value, PowerShell inserts a default header row name and displays a warning message.

+`Import-Csv` uses the byte-order-mark (BOM) to detect the encoding format of the file.
+If the file has no BOM, it assumes the encoding is UTF8.

 ## EXAMPLES